 Ian: Were you made aware of the Allied military liaison missions in East Germany.
 And to watch out for them snooping around?.

 Steffen: Not directly.
 So it was not part of the education.
-So we didn’t know anything about,, that.
+So we did not know anything about,, that.
 I mean, of course, everybody knew that the Russians could do what they wanted.
 Nobody told us that actually the French and the British and the US.
 Could actually also get around and do something.
 But I was involved with that kind of stuff once, which I remember also very lively because it was a big event for me at this point.

-There was a secret code word that if you were on these 24 hours thing on this rotation, you always had to have a backup who didn’t have to be with you like physically, but the backup had to be within the barracks and be available within like 20 minutes or whatever that was.
+There was a secret code word that if you were on these 24 hours thing on this rotation, you always had to have a backup who did not have to be with you like physically, but the backup had to be within the barracks and be available within like 20 minutes or whatever that was.
 And one of the roles of the backup was, of course,, if you fell ill during your duties to back you up, like it was said.
 But the other role was, actually, I had to do this then once.
 The other role was when the secret code word was coming in via phone.
 It was like in a spy movie, right?.
-You were getting called and can’t remember what the code word was, but something like rocket inspection, which turned out to be,, funny enough, close to what was actually happening.
+You were getting called and ca not remember what the code word was, but something like rocket inspection, which turned out to be,, funny enough, close to what was actually happening.
 And then you would have to call your backup.

 Codeword Raketeninspektion

 Steffen: And I think it was in early 89 when this happened.
 I was actually the one that was the backup and I was called in.
 So I was giving a driver who would drive me together with a phone, some of these funny GDR phones into one of the hotels in downtown Leipzig.
 There was this driver.
 Actually, I think he even had a weapon with him.
-I can’t remember exactly.
+I ca not remember exactly.
 And I was sitting next to him in a Trabant with that phone, with that orange phone on my knees.

 Our mission was to go to that Interhotel and install the Army phone in one of the bedrooms.
 What turned out then, I was told later on, all of that was about, is exactly for the Allies.
-And I think for some international inspection program, there was a foreign, I can’t remember.
+And I think for some international inspection program, there was a foreign, I ca not remember.
 Some inspector was arriving in Leipzig with the mission to do some of these rocket inspection things, like how many SS-20 or whatever the Russians had in the GDR was inspecting that.
 And for him or her staying overnight, there had to be one of these phone lines to be available.
-And of course, all of the hotels in GDR time didn’t have a direct connection to the NVA phone system.
+And of course, all of the hotels in GDR time did not have a direct connection to the NVA phone system.
 And the purpose of me was actually going there, installing that phone, testing it and making sure it works.
 And then, of course, get out again.
 That was a funny thing.
 So first, you get to leave the barracks, which was not something you could do every day.

 And then the second one was awkward, walking into this fancy hotel with beautiful people all around you.
 And you would be there in your Army dress and with this crazy phone under my arms and getting into these rooms.
 And like I said, it was like a spy movie.
 I went to the desk and saying like, Raketeninspektion.
 What?
 Oh, sorry.
 Hold on for a moment.
 Then they were looking up.
 Apparently, they were inspected too.
 And they knew what to do.
 That was fun.